deadboyccc/Resume/README.md

 ### American University of Iraq, Sulaimani (AUIS)
 **Full-Ride Scholarship Recipient**
 Attended AUIS on a full-ride scholarship but withdrew due to administrative inefficiencies, subpar dormitory conditions, and a curriculum that did not align with my advanced proficiency in computer science.
-I subsequently pursued self-taught studies and worked on various personal projects to enhance my knowledge and skills in backend development.
+I subsequently pursued self-taught studies and worked on various personal and professional projects to enhance my knowledge and skills in backend development.

 ### Baghdad College High School
 **High School Diploma – 98/100**